British Invasion: End of the first British Invasion and aftermath

 Beginning in March 1969 with the success of "These Eyes" by The Guess Who, the British Invasion was at least partially superseded by a Canadian Invasion, as Canadian musical acts, which had previously been overshadowed by their American and British counterparts, were about to benefit from new Canadian content regulations providing new opportunities.
 This began a wave of success on the American charts, with Canadian performers such as Edward Bear, Anne Murray, and Gordon Lightfoot among others.
 As cultural aspects of the British Invasion waned, British musical acts retained their popularity into the 1970s, competing with their US and Canadian counterparts.
-British progressive rock acts of the 1970s were often more popular in the US than their native Britain, as the US working class was generally favourable to the virtuosity of progressive rock acts, while the bands' British audience was confined to the more genteel upper classes.
+British progressive rock acts of the 1970s were often more popular in the US than at home, as the US working class was generally favorable to the virtuosity of progressive rock acts, while the bands' British audience was confined to the more genteel upper classes.

 British bands such as Badfinger and The Sweet, and US band the Raspberries, are considered to have evolved the British Invasion movement into power pop.
-In 1978, two rock magazines wrote cover stories analyzing power pop as a saviour to both the new wave and the direct simplicity of rock.
+In 1978, two rock magazines published cover stories analyzing power pop as a saviour to both the new wave and the direct simplicity of rock.
 Along with the music, new wave and power pop impacted fashion, such as the mod revival style of the Jam or the skinny ties of the burgeoning Los Angeles scene.
 Several power pop artists were commercially successful; most notably the Knack, whose "My Sharona" was the highest-ranked US single of 1979.
 Although the Knack and power pop fell out of mainstream popularity, the genre continues to have a cult following with occasional periods of modest success.